marceloaugusto453/python-metrics-challenge-jornada-dados/README.md

-# 🚀 Acelerador - Jornada de Dados – Technical Test
+# Acelerador - Jornada de Dados – Technical Test

-This project was developed as part of a **technical assessment** for a **Data/Analytics Engineer** position.
-The goal is to **ingest, validate, transform, and generate reports** from an employee dataset.
+The goal of this project is to implement a Data Engineering pipeline that ingests employee data, applies rigorous validation (Schema Validation), and generates analytical reports and performance metrics (KPIs).

 ---